 Watercourses (permanent, intermittent, and ephemeral features) were classified based on the priority of habitat type and were assigned a cold, cold-cool, cool, cool-warm, or warm water designation, based on surveys and background information.
-The designation of thermal regime for each channel segment was based on a single temperature reading taken during aquatic habitat surveys (May 28, 2015) and fish community assessments (September 14 and 15, 2015).
+The designation of thermal regime for each channel segment was based on a single temperature reading taken during aquatic habitat surveys (May 28, 2015) and fish community assessments (September 14, 2015 and September 15, 2015).
 Although the timing and date of these readings are not consistent with sampling guidelines, thermal regime was inferred based on the temperature readings and the fish community present in each channel segment (Chu et al. 2009).
+Thermal regime classifications are recognized to be subject to change over time due to the dynamic nature of watercourses.